hideya/langchain-google-genai-ex/ARCHITECTURAL_DECISIONS.md

 Our architectural decisions are based on systematic testing:

 1. **10 MCP servers** with different schema complexity levels
-2. **3 approaches tested** for each server: Original, Manual, Automatic
+2. **3 approaches tested** for each server: Original, Upstream, Downstream
 3. **Real queries executed** to validate actual functionality
 4. **Success/failure patterns analyzed** to understand architectural implications